Naman728/demo/README.md

 # demo
 This is my first demo Git repository.
 <br>
-Hope so it work's well
+Hope so everything go good.